ghc-proposals/ghc-proposals/proposals/0111-linear-types.rst

       type family F (a :: *) :: Multiplicity
       f ::  forall (a :: *).
 Int  %(F a) -> a -> a
-- When ``-XScopedTypeVariables`` is switched on, binders can also be annotated with a multiplicity:
+- Lambda-bound variables can also be annotated with a multiplicity:

   ::